Puthiya Theerangal

-Puthiya Theerangal is a 2012 Indian Malayalam-language film directed by Sathyan Anthikad, produced by Anto Joseph, and written by Benny P. Nayarambalam.
+Puthiya Theerangal is a 2012 Indian Malayalam-language film directed by Sathyan Anthikad, produced by Neeta Anto, and written by Benny P. Nayarambalam.
 It stars Nivin Pauly, Namitha Pramod, and Nedumudi Venu.
 The music was composed by Ilaiyaraaja.

 Plot

-The film is set at the seaside and is focused on the life of a young girl named Thamara who lives on her own at the shore after the death of her parents.
+The film is set at the seaside and focuses on the life of a young girl named Thamara who lives on her own at the shore after the death of her parents.
 Sometime later, she finds an old man and feels that she got her father back.
-The story dwells on the bond between the two and how that changes in the presence of the few new people who start to live on the banks of the sea.
+The story dwells on the bond between the two and how that changes in the presence of the few new people who start to live on the sea shore.